-- (a) intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2, Inventories). - (b) deferred tax assets (see Ind AS 12, Income Taxes). - (c) leases that are within the scope of Ind AS 17, Leases. - (d) assets arising from employee benefits (see Ind AS 19, Employee Benefits). - (e) financial assets as defined in Ind AS 32.
+- (a) 1intangible assets held by an entity for sale in the ordinary course of business (see Ind AS 2, Inventories). - (b) deferred tax assets (see Ind AS 12, Income Taxes). - (c) 2leases of intangible assets accounted for in accordance with Ind AS 116, Leases. - (d) assets arising from employee benefits (see Ind AS 19, Employee Benefits). - (e) financial assets as defined in Ind AS 32.
 The recognition and measurement of some financial assets are covered by Ind AS 110, Consolidated Financial Statements, Ind AS 27, Separate Financial Statements, and Ind AS 28, Investments in Associates and Joint Ventures. - (f) goodwill acquired in a business combination (see Ind AS 103, Business Combinations). - (g) deferred acquisition costs, and intangible assets, arising from an insurer's contractual rights under insurance contracts within the scope of Ind AS 104, Insurance Contracts.
 Ind AS 104 sets out specific disclosure requirements for those deferred acquisition costs but not for those intangible assets.
-Therefore, the disclosure requirements in this Standard apply to those intangible assets. - (h) non-current intangible assets classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations. - (i) assets arising from contracts with customers that are recognised in accordance with Ind AS 115, Revenue from Contracts with Customers. - Some intangible assets may be contained in or on a physical substance such as a compact disc (in the case of computer software), legal documentation (in the case of a licence or patent) or film.
-In determining whether an asset that incorporates both intangible and tangible elements should be treated under Ind AS 16, Property, Plant and Equipment, or as an intangible asset under this Standard, an entity uses judgement to assess which element is more significant.
-For example, computer software for a computer-controlled machine tool that cannot operate without that specific software is an integral part of the related hardware and it is treated as property, plant and equipment.
-The same applies to the operating system of a computer.
-When the software is not an integral part of the related hardware, computer software is treated as an intangible asset.
+Therefore, the disclosure requirements in this Standard apply to those intangible assets. - (h) non-current intangible assets classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations. - (i) 3assets arising from contracts with customers that are recognised in accordance with Ind AS 115, Revenue from Contracts with Customers. - 4 Some intangible assets may be contained in or on a physical